cdaven/noteexplorer/README.md

 ### Specifying the ID of a note

+It's highly recommended to put the note's ID either in the filename, the YAML frontmatter, or at the top of the note.

-When specifying a note's ID, you can put it anywhere in the filename or note contents.
-Except in code blocks or after the backlinks heading.
+You cannot put the ID in indented or fenced code blocks, in nested list items or in the backlinks section.

 If there is a string mathing your ID format in the filename, it is assumed to be the note's ID.
 Otherwise, the note's contents is scanned for the first matching ID.

 In both cases, the ID must have either a space or nothing in front of it, and a "non-word" character or nothing after it.
 This makes sure we don't match URLs with `/` and phone numbers with `+` before long numbers.
-It's not perfect, so it's best to keep the ID in the filename.

-Note that you cannot specify the note's ID as a link, since that is assumed to link to another note.
+Note that if you specify the note's ID as a link: `[[20210119212027]]`, it will be considered a link to another note, and not the note's own ID.

 ### Parsing note titles